Yufannnn/Stroke-Prediction/docs/README.md

-Certainly!
-Here's a basic outline for a `UserGuide.md` that details how to use your Stroke Prediction Tool:

----

 # Stroke Prediction Tool: User Guide

 Welcome to the user guide for the Stroke Prediction Tool.
 This guide will walk you through the process of using the tool to predict the probability of a stroke based on your input.